What is family therapy?

 - Teaching family members how to support their loved one with an eating disorder

-Eating disorders often co-occur with other mental health conditions, trauma, or other life challenges, and family therapy can also help with these experiences.
+Eating disorders often co-occur with other mental health conditions, trauma, or other life challenges, and family-based treatment can, in many cases, also help with these experiences.
 For example, family therapy may help those who experience or have experienced:

 - The death of a loved one